cran/contribution/README.md

 **major contribution**.

 The table is nice, easy to read.
-The result is a `ggplot` object, so you can modify in your way\!
+The result is a `ggplot` object, so you can modify in your way!

 You can also use other colors and `scale_fill_*` function from **ggplot2** to map colors: